Boosting Vaccination Rates, One Conversation At A Time

 Amanda Dempsey, an associate professor of pediatrics at the University of Colorado, joins Carnegie Mellon psychology professor Gretchen Chapman in sharing the latest research on how physicians can better communicate with parents and patients who avoid life-saving vaccines.
 Plus, Missouri School of Journalism graduate Emily Shepherd, who helped create Science Friday’s new shareable factual resources, Science Facts, explains why sharing information may be more helpful than explicitly trying to convince people of scientific truths.

 View all the resources on vaccines here.
 You can also check out a preview of the resources on GMOs and watch a behind-the-scenes look of how we created the Science Facts below.

 Emily Shepherd is a 2017 graduate of the Missouri School of Journalism in Columbia, Missouri.

 Gretchen Chapman is a professor of Psychology at Carnegie Mellon University in Pittsburgh, Pennsylvania.

-Amanda Dempsey is an associate professor of Pediatrics at the University of Colorado-Denver in Denver, Colorado.
+Amanda Dempsey is a professor of Pediatrics at the University of Colorado — Denver in Denver, Colorado.